 Long Beach Distracted Driving Accident Attorney

-Distracted driving can be more devastating than impaired driving.
+Distracted driving can cause devastating injuries.
+At Harting Simkins & Ryan, LLP, we are standing by to help if you need a Long Beach distracted driving accident attorney to help you through this.
 Unfortunately, distracted driving tends to be much more common in and around the Long Beach area and can even be more common than impaired driving, leading to an increased chance of accidents.
 When an accident does happen, victims need help.
-At Harting Simkins & Ryan, LLP, we are standing by to help if you need a Long Beach distracted driving accident attorney to help you through this.
-We have the ability to completely investigate your claim.
+We can completely investigate your Long Beach car accident claim.

 Dangers of Distracted Driving in Long Beach